torvalds/linux/Documentation/process/applying-patches.rst

 even more so for -mm patches or using a Kernel from the linux-next tree).

-Testing of -mm patches and linux-next is greatly appreciated since the whole point of those are to weed out regressions, crashes, data corruption bugs, build breakage (and any other bug in general) before changes are merged into the more stable mainline Linus tree.
+Testing of -mm patches and linux-next is greatly appreciated since the whole point of those are to weed out regressions, crashes, data corruption s, build breakage (and any other  in general) before changes are merged into the more stable mainline Linus tree.

 But testers of -mm and linux-next should be aware that breakages are